-This study aims to stratify FGR according to (i) fetal plasma endocrine imbalance, (ii) inherent vascular dysregulation in response to shear stress and (iii) non-vascular aetiology.
+This study aims to stratify high placental resistance FGR cases according to (i) fetal plasma endocrine imbalance, (ii) inherent vascular dysregulation in response to shear stress and (iii) anatomical vascular aetiology.
 A translational arm will focus on safe pregnancy therapies designed to promote the eNOS signalling pathway within the fetoplacental circulation to counteract the high resistance often found in this disease.

 The project aims to test whether potentiation of the eNOS signalling pathway, through a variety of therapeutic strategies, will provide vascular protection to the fetoplacental circulation in FGR pregnancy, by reducing resistance to blood flow and counteracting inflammation that precedes vascular wall thickening.

 Using fresh placentas from FGR pregnancies, collected at the point of delivery from women who had been recruited at the Manchester Placenta Clinic, the project will utilise whole tissue and cellular models to evaluate and type case-specific physiological and biochemical vascular responses alongside extracellular matrix ultra-structural changes in the stem artery vessel wall.
 These models will include the in vitro dual perfusion model of human placental, isolated arterial endothelial cells (HPAECs) grown under laminar flow culture at defined shear stresses and isolated placental myocytes, as well as structural analysis of fixed placental vessels.

 Laboratory skills and techniques for training: microscopy, isolation and culture of human placental chorionic plate endothelial cells (HPAECs) and placental myocytes, shear stress cell-flow culture, ex vivo dual perfusion of the human placental lobule, protein biochemistry, cell signalling and biochemical assays, immunohistochemistry.
 The student will be expected to participate in the PhD training programme.

 Candidates are expected to hold a minimum upper-second (or equivalent) undergraduate degree in a related biomedical/biological science, reproductive health or analytical chemistry.
 A Masters qualification in a similar area would be an advantage as would previous experience of vascular physiology.

 This 3-year full-time PhD is open to candidates able to provide evidence of self-arranged funding/sponsorship.

 Any enquiries relating to the project and/or suitability should be directed to Dr Brownbill.
 Applications are invited on an on-going basis but early expression of interest is encouraged.